Dr G Biscontin and Dr S K Haigh

 The module begins by examining the requirements of a foundation; the applied loading, the acceptable deformations and the derivation of appropriate soil properties for each aspect of design.

 The module then builds on material from 3D2 (geotechnical engineering) to examine theoretical solutions for the capacity (strength) and settlement (stiffness) of shallow and deep foundations under simple loading conditions in idealised soils.
 Strength is dealt with using plasticity.
 Stiffness is dealt with using elasticity.
 These theoretical solutions are then extended to more complex loading conditions and less idealised soils.
-The course is widely illustrated with case studies from the offshore industry.

 - Foundation types;